akshell/docs/guide/db-and-fs.rst

 statement.
 Relations could be imagined as tables, each tuple being a row, but there are a few caveats:

-* a relation couldn't have duplicate tuples;
+* a relation cannot have duplicate tuples;
 * relation tuples are unordered;
 * relation attributes are unordered.